-Foreign Bank Account and CWTON: How to Settle EUR Income From Airbnb
+Foreign Bank Account and CWTON: Settling EUR Airbnb Income

 Airbnb pays in EUR to Wise, Revolut or Sparkasse, but the Polish tax office wants zloty.
 NBP rate, which date to use, how to book FX differences.